cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 with the component in the test runner, and using the browser dev tools to inspect and debug both your tests and the component's code.

-Feel free to play around with the `StepperComponent` by interacting with the increment and decrement buttons.
+Feel free to play around with the `Stepper` component by interacting with the increment and decrement buttons.

 Now that the component is mounted, our next step is to test that the behavior of